mayuki/KumoDictionary/README.md

 **We recommend using a primitive type (string, int, enum ...) for a dictionary key.**

 ### Get a value once, use it twice or more.
-Always I/O access occurred when you get a value through a dictionary indexer.
-If you use the value multiple time in a statement, you should store the value.
+When you get a value through a dictionary indexer, KumoDictionary access silently backend via a network I/O.  If you use the value multiple time in a statement, you should store the value and reuse it.

 ```csharp
 var dict = new KumoDictionary<int>("dictionaryName1");